 In essence, the longer the employees stay with the organization, the higher its retention rate.

 The consequences of employee turnover are far-reaching that go beyond short interruptions.
 Employees’ responsibilities will usually fall on their colleagues’ shoulders whenever they leave their organization.
-The increased workloads might result in a decline in productivity level and an increase in stress.
+The increased workloads might result in a decline in productivity levels and an increase in stress.

 These overworked employees get frustrated easily, which negatively influences their work performance.
 Lower employee performance undermines the organization’s product offerings or services.
 And ultimately leads to poor customer experience and risks harming the organization’s reputation.

 Without a proper employee retention plan, your organization cannot expand or carry out its strategy.
 The organization cannot attract and recruit new talents without retaining the right talents.

-An organization may also risk losing its culture and identity that separates itself from competitors.
+An organization may also risk losing its culture and identity which separates itself from competitors.
 Hence, employee retention is integral to improving the organization’s bottom line and culture.

 Here are ten benefits of having excellent employee retention strategies: